andrewwestling/dotfiles/README.md

 ## iCloud

 Sign into iCloud now that 1Password is set up.
-Disable all the stuff except these:
+Use discretion for which "Apps using iCloud" to enable, but ensure the following are enabled:

 - Photos
-- Keychain
 - iCloud Drive
+- iCloud Mail
+- Passwords & Keychain
+- Messages in iCloud
 - Find My Mac
+- Reminders
+- Safari
+- Phone & FaceTime
+- Raycast

 Set up a symlink for iCloud Drive at `~/iCloud`: